blancpain/battleship/README.md

 # Battleship

 The classic Battleships game implemented with JS, CSS & HTML.
-The project was a good introduction to testing using Jest.
+The project was a good introduction to test driven development (Jest used as testing framework).
 I also used the opportunity to practice factory functions as opposed to classes which was beneficial.